phalcon/documentation/docs/db-models.md

 $invoice = Invoices::findFirst('inv_id = 3');
 ```
 You can also pass a string with a `WHERE` clause.
-In the above example we are getting the same record, instructing the ORM to give us a record with `inv_cst_id = 3`
+In the above example, we are getting the same record, instructing the ORM to give us a record with `inv_cst_id = 3`

 !!! warning "NOTE"

-    If primary key of table is not numeric, use condition.
+    If the primary key of the table is not numeric, use condition.
 See examples below.

 ```php
 $uuid = '5741bfd7-6870-40b7-adf6-cbacb515b9a9';
 $invoice = Invoices::findFirst([